 Melissa says

-So glad you enjoyed this recipe, Carol!
+So glad to hear you enjoyed this recipe, Jeff!
 Thank you so much for leaving a review!

 Melissa says